-- 4.1 The Council scrutinised the Voluntary Aided (VA) Schools proposed admission arrangements for 2012/13.
-It had no direct objections to the proposed arrangements, but noted that the Roman Catholic Diocese had made a number of recommended changes to proposed arrangements for its own VA schools.
+- 4.1 The Council scrutinised the Voluntary Aided (VA) Schools and Free Schools' proposed admission arrangements for 2014/15.
 VA schools are required to consult their religious authority (in this case the Diocesan Authority) before consulting others.
-However it was noted that the proposed changes to admission arrangements for Cardinal Newman Roman Catholic VA Secondary School have also resulted in a number of comments from other schools and parents.
-These issues are addressed in Appendix 6.
-The Council will review the final document published by the Governing Body before deciding whether it should comment or act further. - 4.2 Parental responses to the consultation are set out in Appendix 6.
-Not including those referring to Cardinal Newman RC VA School, four of the six received supported the proposed priority for adopted children. - 4.3 School responses to the consultation are set out in Appendix 6. - 4.4 No responses to the Councils proposed arrangements for Community Schools have been received from neighbouring local authorities or the Church of England or Roman Catholic Diocesan authorities.
-However, the Roman Catholic Diocesan Authority has made a number of suggestions to Roman Catholic Voluntary Aided Schools for changes and improvements to their proposed arrangements (see 4.1 above and Appendix 6).
+The Council will review the final document published by the Governing Bodies before deciding whether it should comment or act further. - 4.2 Parental responses to the consultation will be set out in Appendix 6. - 4.3 School responses to the consultation will be set out in Appendix 6. - 4.4 No responses to the Councils proposed arrangements for Community Schools have yet been received from neighbouring local authorities or the Church of England or Roman Catholic Diocesan authorities.